hxwang/Machine-Learning/MLSS2014-CMU/Mu-Tutorial-of-ParameterServer/Lecture3.md

 	- one feature may be too small, you need to pay the thread synchronizations

 **Block descent**
-- Basic iea
+- Basic idea
-	-

 - Comments
 	- better than sequential coordination descent
 - implement BlockCD
 	- if block is big enough, the synchronizations cost and other cost are relative trivial
 	- multi-threaded within in a block
 - Asynchronous Updating
 	- computation use cpu power, but push and pull only use network
 	- idea: keep the CPU busy
 	- parallel CPU and I/O, hide synchronizations cost
 	- a worker: eventual consistency(#TODO: check distributed system)
 	- we only allow one block is inconsistent
 - Analysis
 	- L_{var}: correlation of features in a block
 	- L_{cov}: correlation of features between too neighbour blocks
 	- \tau bounded delay
 	- fixed learning rate guarantee converge
 - Implement via ParaServer
 	- push gradients to server
 	- pull weights from server